-Custom brochures are an easy way to distribute helpful information, offer a low-cost marketing plan compared to many other marketing efforts, build trust among your clientele, establish you as an industry thought leader, and give your business a personalized edge.
+Custom brochures, also known as line card, are an easy way to distribute helpful information, offer a low-cost marketing plan compared to many other marketing efforts, build trust among your clientele, establish you as an industry thought leader, and give your business a personalized edge.

 1.)
 Print Quality

 You might automatically assume the higher quality of paper, the better.
 Higher paper quality denotes wealth, and for some projects, it’s the perfect fit.
 It can help your brand stand out from the plethora of marketing collateral your target persona sees on any given day.

 When choosing the paper quality to print your brochure, make sure you think about your target audience and the end goal of the brochure.
 High quality paper may not make the most sense.

 We once worked on a project with an alumni association, and for this specific project, the main objective was to ask for revenue to support a major project on campus.
 The association chose to print their brochure on a lower quality paper so that they did not falsely indicate their wealth when asking for money.
 In this case, lower-end paper better supported the objective of the project.

 You’re not limited to standard paper sizes anymore.
 It pays to be intentional about the size and folds of your custom brochure.

 Although some principles should always adhere to intuition – reading left to right, for example – with others, you can express your creativity and stand apart from the crowd.
 For example, if you’re working with a tri-fold brochure, you don’t have to opt for the typical vertical layout; why not try horizontal?
 You don’t even have to include any folds at all; flat brochures can be just as effective and eye-catching as c- or z-folds.

 The messaging should focus on the main purpose for creating the brochure.
 Whatever your objective may be, readers should be able to clearly and quickly understand why the brochure was sent out.